mxc-foundation/developer-documentation/docs/whitepapers/Proof-of-Location.md

 * Miner health
 * Triangulation

-In addition, devices holding MXC tokens

-### 2.3 Synchronization of miners in network
+### 2.4 Synchronization of miners in network
+Our System tracks the devices in Real-time. monitoring and tracking of the devices to observe any changes as they occur in real-time.
+In order to achieve that we require good synchronization of miners in the network.

+#### 2.4.1 Why do we require synchronization
 If there is no synchronization between LPWAN devices, several challenges may arise when trying to determine the location of a device using localization algorithms.
 1. Time of Arrival (ToA) or Time Difference of Arrival (TDoA) based methods rely on accurate timestamps of when the signal was received by each device, so if there is no synchronization between devices, the timestamps may be inaccurate, leading to errors in the calculated distances and ultimately resulting in a less accurate location estimate.
 2. Without synchronization, it becomes difficult to determine the time of flight of the signal, resulting in less accurate distance estimates, which ultimately leads to a less accurate location estimate.